Mauro Marcelo: Sports justice

 On 6 July 2021, Felipe Conceição declared the match result was manipulated after Cruzeiro lost against CRB.
 He was suspended for two games on 20 July.
-On 19 August, Mauro fined Felipe in R$ 20 thousand.
+On 19 August, Mauro fined Felipe in R$20 thousand.

-On August 2021, Paulo Roberto Santos, coach of São Bento, was suspended for three games for invading the field to complain against the turning-point of Madureira.
+In August 2021, Paulo Roberto Santos, coach of São Bento, was suspended for three games for invading the field to complain against the turning-point of Madureira.
 The club entered with an appeal, but on 30 September STJD maintained the sentence.
 Mauro voted in favor of maintaining the sentence.

 On 28 August 2021, Brusque supporters called racial slurs against Celsinho, Londrina player.
 One day after, Brusque called the incident as "opportunism and fake accusations", but later on asked for sorry.
-On 24 September, STJD fined Brusque in R$ 60 thousand and the team lost 3 points in B Series, and suspended Antônio Petermann for 360 days and fined him in R$ 30 thousand.
+On 24 September, STJD fined Brusque in R$60 thousand and the team lost 3 points in B Series, and suspended Antônio Petermann for 360 days and fined him in R$30 thousand.
 On 18 November, STJD gave the points back to Brusque.
 Mauro voted for the reduction of the sentence.

 On 20 October 2021, Mauro was part of a meeting to discuss security issues during the match between Flamengo and Palmeiras during the end of Copa Libertadores in Montevideo, Uruguay.
 He acted as the Brazilian Coordinator of the Taskforce.

 In October 2022, 112 chief officers from the Civil Police of São Paulo, including Mauro, signed a letter in defense of democracy during the 2022 Election, where Lula disputed against the neofascist candidate and then president Jair Bolsonaro.

 In 2023, TJD-MS relegated Operário Caarapoense for the B Series of the 2024 Campeonato Sul-Mato-Grossense for the irregular line-up of Lisandro Pires e Ferdinando Leda.
 The team appealed, but in September Mauro deemed the appeal unjustifiable.

 On 6 August 2023, an judicial action was moved against Operário for supposed racial slurs against Jefferson from São Bernardo.
 On 7 December, Mauro voted for the closure of the case for lack of proof, and the team was absolved.

 On 12 November 2023, Duilio Monteiro Alves, Bruno Méndez and Alessandro, from Corinthians, were penalized with a series of incidents involving cursing the arbitrage and excessive use of force in a game against Grêmio.
 One month later, Mauro lifted the penalties.

 In 2023, Mauro was the rapporteur of a corruption scandal involving soccer.
 Judges were recorded complaining for not receiving bribes from soccer representatives and there was evidence the Brazilian Cups from 2021 to 2023 were manipulated.
 John Textor, owner of the Sociedade Anônima do Futebol of Botafogo, was indicted in 2024 for not delivering evidence during the trial.
-Mauro asked for a suspension of six years and a R$ 2 million fine.
+Mauro asked for a suspension of six years and a R$2 million fine.
 The CPI of the Manipulation of Sports Results and Bets was opened because of the repercussion of the case.
 Textor accused Mauro of working for Palmeiras.